qmk/qmk_firmware/keyboards/phantagom/baragon/readme.md

 ## Bootloader

-Enter the bootluf2 mode  in 3 ways:
+Enter the bootloader mode  in 3 ways:

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the top of the PCB